matter-labs/zksync-lite-docs/docs/faq/privacy.md

 - It must be on by default as an integral protocol feature.
 To quote Vitalik Buterin: “If your privacy model has a medium anonymity set, it really has a small anonymity set.
 If your privacy model has a small anonymity set, it has an anonymity set of 1.
 Only global anonymity sets are truly robustly secure.”
 - To enable privacy by default, private transaction costs must be very low, despite significant added computational overhead.

 This is why we decided to focus our efforts on the scalability of **zkSync** first.
-Once the prover technology is far enough to add privacy without much cost overhead and scalability penalty, it will be added to the platform.
+Once the prover technology is good enough to add privacy without much cost and scalability overhead, it will be added to the platform.